 Sub-Paragraph 18(3)(a)

 By this sub-paragraph a person is not to be regarded as carrying on the investment business of arranging deals in investments within paragraph 13 if the arrangements are made with a view to another company in the same group entering into a transaction.
 We understand that all the Enron entities which transact as principal on EnronOnline are in the same group (within the extended meaning of that term given by paragraph 30 of Schedule 1, which provides that the company is in the same group as the holder of 20% or more of its shares).
-It follows that both Enron Networks and EPOL (if arranging) are exempted by sub-paragraph 18(3)(a).
+It follows that both Enron Net Works and EPOL (if arranging) are exempted by sub-paragraph 18(3)(a).

 Paragraph 27

 The FS Act provides some exclusions which are designed to enable persons without a permanent place of business in the UK (overseas persons) to stay outside the ambit of the FS Act.
-As Enron Networks, the owner of EnronOnline, is a company with no permanent place of business in the UK, the overseas persons exemption in paragraph 27 of Schedule 1 to the FS Act falls to be considered.
+As Enron Net Works, the owner of EnronOnline, is a company with no permanent place of business in the UK, the overseas persons exemption in paragraph 27 of Schedule 1 to the FS Act falls to be considered.
 Paragraph 27 enables an overseas person to carry out investment business with a UK customer if the transaction is the result of an approach by or on behalf of a customer which was either completely unsolicited by the overseas person or which is solicited by the overseas person in a way which does not contravene Sections 56 (cold calling) or 57 (advertising) of the FS Act.
 Whilst the mere provision of a website does not constitute an unsolicited call within the meaning of Section 56, information contained on the website could constitute an advertisement within the meaning of Section 57.

 Section 57 provides that investment advertisements in the UK must be issued or approved by an authorised person.
 As EEFT issues or approves advertisements on EnronOnline, there is no breach of Section 57.
 It follows that any transaction which results from the use of EnronOnline would be “properly solicited” within the meaning of paragraph 27 and Enron Networks could take advantage of this exemption.